9 Business Capability Examples: Modeling an Organization Successfully

 two women and three men looking at business capabilities examples on post-it notes

-Center your business capabilities on information, but what does “information” refer to?
+Center business capabilities on information, but what does “information” refer to?
 Broadly, information can be categorized into three major types:

 1. Structured Information (e.g., customer account record in a database)